xiaoxiu121/coGVHD/README.md

 ```

-## Data Preparation
+## Model Preparation

-And you need to download the model Qwen-VL-Chat from [here](https://huggingface.co/Qwen/Qwen-VL-Chat) for initialization and put it under `Qwen_VL/`.
+And you need to download the model Qwen-VL-Chat from [here](https://huggingface.co/Qwen/Qwen-VL-Chat) for initialization and put it under `./Qwen_VL/`.
 Then run
 ```
 python build_model.py
 ```
-It will generate our own model,specifically extending the modality adaptability.
-It's initial parameters are inherited from Qwen-VL-Chat, and creates a new folder Qwen_VL_new.
+It will develop our own model with enhanced modality adaptability.
+Inherit initial parameters from Qwen-VL-Chat, then creat a new folder named `./Qwen_VL_new/` to store the model.
+Subsequent training will be conducted based on this generated checkpoint.

+## Data Preparation
+File in `/data` records the sample data and identifies the data content and format.

 ## Training
 **step 1**: Training for knowledge alignment of tabular embedding modules